pixelastic/on-circle/docs/src/index.md

 ---

 <div class="lead">
-  <code>on-circle</code> provides a set of utility for configuring and running scripts on
+  <code>on-circle</code> provides a set of utility for configuring and running
-CircleCI.
-You can use it **locally**, to automate the scaffolding of your project, or **remotely**, to simplify some of the most common tasks (push back to a repo, release on npm, etc).
+  scripts on CircleCI.
+You can use it <code>locally</code>, to automate the scaffolding of your project, or <code>remotely</code>, to simplify some of the most common tasks (push back to a repo, release on npm, etc).
 </div>

 ```sh